chsjiang/scale18x-workshop/README.md

 - You must install the "BOSSA" flashing utility first.
 You can download it from https://github.com/shumatech/BOSSA/releases/download/1.9.1/bossa-x64-1.9.1.msi

-- During the installation, you should choose to put it into `c:\Program Files`
+- During the installation, you should choose to put it into `c:\Program Files`.
+NOTE: this is not the default, you will have to change the value during the install process.

 - After the installation, you must add it to your PATH: